pedcapa/autocomplete-amanc/README.md

 ## **Usage**

-1. Open the application in your browser.
-2. Upload a document image through the form.
+1. **Login**: Navigate to the login page and authenticate using the default credentials (`admin` / `admin`).
+2. **Access the Form**: Once logged in, you will be redirected to the form page where you can upload an image and auto-fill the registration form.
-3. The application will analyze the image, extract relevant data (e.g., name, birthdate, address), and auto-populate the registration form.
+3. **Upload a Document**: Use the form to upload a document image.
+The system will analyze the image and extract relevant data (e.g., name, birthdate, address).
-4. Submit the form to store the data in the system.
+4. **Submit the Form**: After auto-filling, verify the information and submit the form.
+5. **Confirmation**: After form submission, a confirmation page will appear to indicate that the form was successfully sent.
+From this page, you can choose to submit another form or log out.
+6. **Logout**: Users can log out from the form or confirmation pages.

 ## **Technologies Used**

 - **Backend**: Node.js, Express.js
 - **Frontend**: HTML, CSS, JavaScript
 - **Document Processing**: External API (e.g., OCR for image analysis)
+- **Session Management**: `express-session` for login and authentication
 - **Database**: (Planned integration - MongoDB/MySQL/PostgreSQL)
 - **QR Code Library**: (Planned for QR generation)